AFterNode/kac-issues/README.md

 ### Matters need attention

 - If an issue is not edited according to the template or no log is provided when a bug is reported, the issue may be closed directly

+### The following features are in the works

+- GeyserMC Bedrock Player supports